 Without the applicants’ knowledge, the vast majority of the estate was distributed one day after 9 months had passed since Mr Knight’s death.

-In the decision, McGill SC DCJ ultimately allowed the Family Provision Application to proceed, despite being brought outside the Family Provision Time Limitation, by dismissing the application for summary dismissal.
+Although the case was brought outside the Family Provision Time Limitation, McGill SC DCJ ultimately allowed the Family Provision Application to proceed, by dismissing the application for summary dismissal.

 In delivering the judgment, His Honour made a number of observations on what it meant for the distribution of an estate to be “properly made” by an executor.